-Havelock Isolation provision is used as an alternative to Fixed Term Exclusion.
-Students who commit an offense which requires them to be removed from mainstream education for a short time will be educated for 6 hours a day in the inclusion provision.
+Havelock Isolation provision is used as an alternative to Fixed Term Suspension.
+Students, who do not follow the Havelock Way, are removed from mainstream education for a short time to be educated for 6 hours a day in the inclusion provision.

 At Havelock we take pride in our ability to cater for the needs of all our students.

 Some of our students may have particular talents in the creative and performing arts while others excel in sporting activities.
 Other students are identified as having outstanding academic potential and some may show exceptional leadership, organisational or decision-making skills.

 These students have the ability to develop various skills significantly ahead of their peers.
 We aim to identify these students quickly and to ensure their needs are met beyond the usual differentiation provided by their teachers.